itaki/SetDiskCache-for-Nuke/README.md

 ```

 ## Notes
-This script has been tested extensively on macOS.
+This script has been tested extensively on macOS, but has not been sufficantly tested on Linux and Windows.

-It has not been sufficantly tested on Linux and Windows, but may work.
 Please feel free to contribute!
 Start a pull request here: https://github.com/itaki/SetDiskCache-for-Nuke